 Each year, millions of Americans die from heart disease.
 Patients with congestive heart failure alone account for more than 1 million inpatient admissions annually.
 At Ohio’s Hospice, our care team plays an important role in delivering superior cardiac care to the patients we are privileged to serve.

 During the month of February, Ohio’s Hospice is observing American Heart Month to help raise awareness and increase education around the importance of managing symptoms to improve quality of life for patients with advanced cardiac disease.
 Our care team is committed to helping patients reach their goals of care wherever they call home.

-The program’s patient and caregiver guide provides education on heart failure and strategies to avoid multiple hospital and emergency room visits, which are a huge source of stress for the patient, their family, and the medical facility currently dealing with COVID-19 patients.
-Ohio’s Hospice is in the early stages of launching the program throughout the state of Ohio, through its affiliates.
+The program’s patient and caregiver guide provides education on heart failure and strategies to avoid multiple hospital and emergency room visits, which are a huge source of stress for the patient and their family members.
+Through its affiliates, Ohio’s Hospice is introducing the program throughout the state of Ohio.

 “Our Advanced Cardiac Care guide is based on evidence and best practices about how heart failure is treated as a whole,” Weide said.
 “Our care, our program, our policies, and our processes are consistent with evidence-based practices.”

 Heart failure is a condition in which the heart is not pumping blood throughout the body as well it should.
 While heart failure may shorten a patient’s life, good medical management can help a patient live longer with a better quality of life.